With-Regard-To-With-Regards-To | Commonly Confused Words

 etymology

-• With regard to is the correct phrase to use in formal contexts.
+• With regard to is the correct phrase used in formal writing and means concerning or in relation to.

 © 2025 Lithium Lab Pte Ltd